Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Safety Certificate across Infinite Networks

-It is worth noting that the proposed conditions in Theorem~\ref{Thm1} are merely sufficient.
-This is well known in the analysis of \emph{nonlinear} systems, where methods based on Lyapunov or barrier functions serve as sufficient tools but do not provide necessary conditions.
-Hence, barrier certificates can ensure safety only when the specified conditions are satisfied; they cannot judge the safety of the system when these conditions are not met, even in model-based settings.
+It is worth noting that the proposed conditions in Theorem~\ref{Thm1} are merely sufficient, which is well known in the analysis of \emph{nonlinear} systems using methods based on Lyapunov or barrier functions.
+Hence, BCs cannot certify that the system is unsafe when the specified conditions are violated.
 In such cases, a common remedy is to increase the degree of the barrier certificate in the case of polynomial BC when no feasible solution is found for a given degree.
 This increases the number of decision variables, making the certificate more expressive and thereby improving the likelihood of successful design.
 However, this also comes with increased computational cost, as an expected trade-off.

-\begin{remark} The traditional dissipativity compositional condition outlined in \citep[condition (2.8)]{2016Murat} necessitates exact knowledge of the interconnection topology $\mathcal M$, a requirement getting relaxed in our approach.
-Nevertheless, even with knowledge of the topology, there is no existing study in model-based analysis of infinite networks using dissipativity reasoning. \end{remark}

-\begin{remark} As shown in~\citep{2016Murat}, for networks with certain interconnection topologies and supply rates, dissipativity-based compositional conditions recover the classical small-gain condition.
-For instance, in a two-scalar-subsystem network with interconnection matrix and supply rate matrices, respectively, as
+\begin{remark} As shown in~\citep{2016Murat}, for networks with certain interconnection topologies and supply rates, dissipativity-based compositional conditions recover classical small-gain-type conditions.
+For instance, in a two-scalar-subsystem network with interconnection matrix $\mathcal M$ (with a slight abuse of notation compared to the nonlinear map~\eqref{eq:topology net}) and supply rate matrices $\mathcal{S}_i $, respectively, as

-the dissipativity-based stability condition is equivalent to the small-gain criterion \( \gamma_{12} \gamma_{21} < 1 \).
-Moreover, for large-scale networks with skew-symmetric interconnection matrices ($\mathcal{M}^\top = -\mathcal{M}$), the dissipativity-based condition extends naturally, regardless of the number of subsystems, providing scalability not guaranteed by the small-gain approach.
-Our framework leverages a more general class of supply rates that need not conform to structural constraints (e.g., zero off-diagonal terms), and enables data-driven compositional safety guarantees without requiring knowledge of the interconnection matrix.
-This flexibility allows our approach to accommodate a wider variety of system architectures and uncertain interconnections. \end{remark}

-To verify our proposed data-driven compositional conditions~\eqref{Con1}, \eqref{Con2}, one requires the Lipschitz constants $\mathcal{L}_i^1$ and $\mathcal{L}_i^2$.
-We leverage the foundational result of \citep{wood1996estimation} and provide Algorithm~\ref{alg:1} to estimate these Lipschitz constants for individual subsystems $\Psi_i$ using a finite number of samples.
-This algorithm ensures the convergence of the estimated values $\mathcal{L}_i^1$ and $\mathcal{L}_i^2$ to their exact values via the following lemma~\citep{wood1996estimation}.